Image Courtesy of www.theladders.com

 - Retirement: An agency does not violate the ADEA if it takes an employment action based on an employee’s retirement status or eligibility, so long as the retirement status or eligibility is a factor other than age upon which the employment action is based.
 For instance, an agency does not violate the statute if it takes an employment action based on an employee’s eligibility for a particular retirement plan.

-- Harassment: The ADEA prohibits an agency from harassing a person because he/she is age 40 or older.
+- Harassment: The ADEA prohibits an agency from harassing a person because the individual is age 40 or older.
 Harassment can include, for example, offensive remarks about a person’s age.
 Although the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
 The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an agency employee, such as a contractor.
+Comments or other actions that do not rise to the level of a violation of the law may still violate the Department’s Harassing Conduct Policy and procedures.

 - Retaliation: The ADEA prohibits retaliation against an individual for opposing an employment practice that is discriminatory under the ADEA or participating in an employment discrimination proceeding, including filing a charge of employment discrimination, cooperating with an internal investigation of alleged discriminatory practices, or serving as a witness in an EEO investigation or litigation.